sebmarkbage/ecmascript-generator-expression/README.md

 ## `return` Statements

 It's unclear what the `return` statement should do inside these generators.
 It could either return out of the outer function or abruptly stop the iteration of the generator.
 I'm leaning to just forbidding `return` for now.
+Early returns are awkward but works, which seems fine because the use case for the completion value is rare anyway.

 `throw` works just fine though.

+## `do * { ... }` Syntax Alternative

+An alternative syntax could use the `do` prefix since it is effectively in the same category as `do` expressions and this might help explain it once you are familiar with `do`-expressions.
+I tend to prefer the shortest possible syntax when possible though.

 ## Related Proposals